3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 components must be safe to use concurrently.

 Resource classes returned by `Application.getClasses()` are rejected because their default lifecycle is per-request, which Mu Server does not support.
-Application properties, features, dynamic features, context resolvers, and classpath scanning are also not supported. `@ApplicationPath` is honored when starting an application with `SeBootstrap`; a handler created directly with `RestHandlerBuilder.fromApplication` can instead be mounted in a Mu context.
+Application properties, features, dynamic features, and classpath scanning are also not supported. `@ApplicationPath` is honored when starting an application with `SeBootstrap`; a handler created directly with `RestHandlerBuilder.fromApplication` can instead be mounted in a Mu context.
 All supported components can alternatively be registered programmatically using `RestHandlerBuilder`.